Graham has an excellent track record of leading successful campaigns with groups and individuals across the constituency.

-If you have a campaign where you think that Graham can help or if you would like to help Graham with a campaign then please contact him on firstname.lastname@example.org
+If you have a campaign you think Graham can help with or if you would like to help Graham with a campaign then please contact him on firstname.lastname@example.org

 The Caravan Tax Campaign – In May 2012 Graham led constituents and other MPs from across the country to secure thousands of names from 64 constituencies on a petition against the introduction of VAT on the sale of static caravans.
 At the end of May the Government announced that they were to scrap their original proposal in favour of a 5% tax.

 Humber Bridge Tolls – MPs from across East Yorkshire joined forces in a long running campaign to reduce the price of the Humber Bridge road toll which was the highest in the country and considered to be damaging to the economy.
 At the end of March 2012 the Chancellor announced that the toll was to be halved with the Transport Secretary visiting the bridge in April to launch the reduced tariff.

 Beverley Southern Relief Road – At the end of 2011 Graham met with the Minister for Transport repeatedly to champion the development of the Beverley Southern Relief Road.
 Support for the project was announced in December 2011.
 Construction of the road is underway.